-A student who has attempted informal resolution, and remains dissatisfied may obtain a formal resolution of a grievance pursuant to the following procedure:
+A student who has attempted informal resolution of a grievance, and remains dissatisfied may obtain seek a formal resolution of a grievance pursuant to the following procedure:

 - a.
-The student shall file a written grievance with the dean of the College or School Screening Board for Academic Grievances of the Division (hereinafter referred to as the divisional screening board). - b.
-The writing shall contain: - the act, omission, or matter which is the subject of the complaint; - all facts the student believes are relevant to the grievance; - the resolution sought; and

-- all arguments in support of the desired solution. - c.
+The student shall file a written grievance with the dean of the College or SchoolScreening Board for Academic Grievances of the Division (hereinafter referred to as the divisional screening board). - b.
+The writing shall contain: - the act, omission, or matter which that is the subject of the complaint; - all facts the student believes are relevant to the grievance; - the resolution sought; and - all arguments in support of the desired solution. - c.
 A grievance must be filed in a timely manner or it will not be considered.
-In order to be timely, a grievance must be received by the dean appropriate divisional screening board within thirty days of the act, omission, or matter which constitutes the basis of the grievance, or within thirty days of the date the student is first placed upon reasonable notice thereof, whichever occurs later first.

-It is the responsibility of the student to insure timely filing.

-- d.
-The dean shall convene a screening board as set forth in section H.2 of this policy. - de.
+In order to be timely, a grievance must be received by the dean appropriate divisional screening board within thirty twenty (20) business days of after the first day of instruction of the next regular semester after the act, omission, or matter which constitutes the basis of the grievance occurs, or within thirty days of the date the student is first placed upon reasonable notice thereof, whichever occurs first.
+It is the responsibility of the student to iensure timely filing. - d.
+The dean shall convene a screening board as set forth in section E.2 of this policy. - de.
 The dean divisional screening board shall immediately notify an instructor or academic unit head of the a timely grievance.
-A copy of the grievance and all relevant material shall be provided. - ef.
-The instructor or program director or department chair academic unit head shall make a complete written response to the divisional screening board within ten days of receipt of a grievance.
-In cases where a grievance is received within ten days of the final day of classes, a response is due within ten days of the beginning of the next semester in which the faculty member is working on campus.
+A copy of the grievance and all relevant material shall be provided.

+- ef.
+The instructor or program director or department chair academic unit head shall make a complete written response to the divisional screening board within ten (10) business days of receipt of a grievance.
+In cases where a grievance is received within ten (10) business days of the final day of classes, a response is due within ten (10) business days of the beginning of the next semester in which the faculty member is working on campus.
 This extension is not available to persons whose appointments terminate on or before the last day of the semester in which the grievance is filed. - fg.
 A copy of the faculty member's or program director's or department chair's response shall be sent by the divisional screening board to the student filing the grievance. - gh.
 The divisional screening board may request further written information from either party. - hi.
 The divisional screening board shall review the case to determine if a formal hearing is warranted.